Skip to main content

 About Hiidenportti

-Hiidenportti National Park protects 45 square kilometers of pristine wilderness in central Finland, located in the Kainuu region approximately 80 kilometers northeast of Kajaani.
-Established in 1982, the park is named after its most dramatic feature—a narrow gorge called "Hiidenportti" (Devil's Gate), where the Hiidenportin joki river has carved a spectacular canyon through ancient bedrock.
-The gorge reaches depths of up to 20 meters with vertical rock walls rising dramatically from the rushing waters below.
-Beyond the gorge, the park encompasses vast areas of old-growth spruce and pine forests that have never been commercially logged, with some trees exceeding 350 years in age.
+Hiidenportti National Park protects 45 square kilometres of pristine wilderness in central Finland, located in the Kainuu region approximately 80 kilometres northeast of Kajaani.
+[1] Established in 1982, the park is named after its most dramatic feature—a narrow gorge called "Hiidenportti" (Devil's Gate), where the Hiidenportin joki river has carved a spectacular canyon through ancient Precambrian bedrock.
+The gorge stretches approximately one kilometre with vertical rock walls rising up to 20 metres from the rushing waters below.
+Beyond the gorge, the park encompasses vast areas of old-growth spruce and pine forests that have never been commercially logged, with some trees reaching great age.
 The landscape includes numerous pristine streams, small lakes, and extensive wetland areas that create diverse habitats.
 The intact forest structure with abundant dead wood supports rich biodiversity including several rare woodpecker species, flying squirrels, and numerous specialized insects and fungi dependent on old-growth conditions.

 Wildlife Ecosystems